France announces plan to boost business investment

 Flat business investment remains a drag on the improving outlook for the euro zone's second-largest economy at a time when consumer spending and exports are picking up.

-The government will allocate 2.5 billion euros ($2.72 billion) over five years for tax rebates to boost investment, Prime Minister Manuel Valls said.
+The government will allocate 2.5 billion euros (1.81 billion pounds) over five years for tax rebates to boost investment, Prime Minister Manuel Valls said.

 A key measure will be allowing firms to write down 140 percent of the value of industrial investments they make between now and April 2016.